A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy: Results

-The suppression of the first two pulses is more apparent when comparing 2DFT spectra.
-Figure~\ref{fig10} shows spectra for both normal and phase-cycling operation of the JILA-MONSTR.
+Figure~10 shows 2DFT spectra for both normal and phase-cycling operation of the JILA-MONSTR.
 The top (bottom) row shows non-rephasing (rephasing) data, and the left column is acquired without phase cycling, where diagonal streaks are seen in both spectra.
 These diagonal streaks are suppressed in the right-hand side of the figure, showing the advantage of phase cycling and the rapid temporal flexibility of the JILA-MONSTR.
+Note that more complex phase-cycling schemes can be employed to remove the effect of all pump pulses.